kaaziee/kaaziee/README.md

 I'm an pentester and programmer.

-I make bots and tools for hackers and pentesters.

 I am currently still in school and I have a part time job.

 When I have free time I play games and go out with friends.